leela-zero/leela-zero/README.md

     # Install leelaz build depedencies
     sudo apt install cmake libboost-dev libboost-program-options-dev libboost-filesystem-dev opencl-headers ocl-icd-libopencl1 ocl-icd-opencl-dev zlib1g-dev curl

-    # Optional : if you want to use autogtp to contribute, install autogtp dependencies as well
+    # Optional : if you want to contribute to the distributed effort, you need these dependencies as well
     sudo apt install qt5-default qt5-qmake

     # Use a stand alone build directory to keep source dir clean